richardrance0/Threat_Hunting/README.md

 ## Steps Taken

-### 1. Searched the `DeviceFileEvents` Table
+### 1. Searched the DeviceFileEvents table for any file with “tor” in it.

-Searched the DeviceFileEvents table for any file with “tor” in it.
-It appears that the user “theeRick” on DeviceName of “WinRichStigInte”downloaded a tor installer that generated tor-related activity and a file called “tor-shopping-list.txt” was downloaded to the desktop.
+The user “theeRick” on DeviceName “WinRichStigInte”downloaded a tor installer that generated tor-related activity and a file called “tor-shopping-list.txt” was downloaded to the desktop.
 These events began at 2025-05-30T02:07:36.8356006Z.

 **Query used to locate events:**